meliksahgurtemel/Thunder/README.md

-# NFT Marketplace on Fuel
+# Thunder

 ## Description
-This is the NFT Marketplace built on Fuel network
+Thunder is an NFT Marketplace built on Fuel

 ## Run
 `npm start`